About Us

 Each week on average four people suffer a cardiac arrest somewhere in Greater Wellington and Wairarapa.

-The chances of someone surviving cardiac arrest go up hugely when bystanders get straight into administering CPR, and keep on doing it until help arrives.
+The chances of someone surviving cardiac arrest go up hugely when bystanders get straight into administering CPR, and keep on doing it until help arrives, alongside using an AED (automated external defibrillator).

 To learn more about the programme visit the Heartbeat page on our website.